Frequently Asked Questions

 2. When does the appraisal year start and finish?

 The appraisal year runs from 1 April to 31 March.
 Your end-year review will be carried out soon after 1 April and the form returned through your Head of Office/Group to the Human Resources Office by 31 May.

 The Performance Appraisal form provides the formal written record of your performance assessments on the previous year’s work.
-The Personal Development Plan (PDP) is completed on an on-going basis and records any development plans you may have.

 4. Are any forms required for the in-year review?

 Not formally, but the Reporting Officer and job holder should record what was discussed at the in-year review and confirm to their Head of Office/Group that the in-year review has been carried out.
 You may wish to record the in-year review on the appraisal form itself to assist in the end of year appraisal.
 Anything that requires attention during the second period of the reporting year should be recorded as an objective to be assessed at the end-year review.

 5. Why don’t we have a job description?

 This performance management system is a developmental system and is designed to have the flexibility in order to cope with organisational change.
 Instead of a job description (which can be overly prescriptive) we have a job role, which is a brief summary explaining what we have been employed to do.
 The objectives section goes into more detail about what we will require to do over the coming year to fulfil that role.
 It is unlikely that your job role will change from year to year unless the job has been redefined (or of course, if you move to another job) but it is highly likely that at least some of your objectives will change from one year to the next.

 6. How many objectives and skills and behaviours should I have and how should they be selected?